The estimated reading time for this post is 15 minutes

 Hers was the rare case of being told by others that so so person is nice and easy to work with, only for you to get there and meet gobe.

 It was in OnG I started taking people’s statements with a pinch of salt.
 If they don’t out rightly say it, just be careful.
-If they did say it, confirm from others who were there, have those who can bear you witness.
+If they did say it, confirm from other houseofficers or seniors who were there.
+Always have those who can bear you witness.

 I mean, it is in this department that a consultant would just turn round during morning review to where the houseofficers are and be like, “Yeap, I feel like giving out extra calls today.”